shawnsoltesz/JurassicPark/README.md

 - **TBD**Add a method Description to your class to print out a description of the dinosaur to include all the properties.
 Create an output format of your choosing.
 Feel free to be creative.

 If user selects (R)emove
+Identify dinosaur by name
+If no match, null
+If match, present confirmation prompt to user.
+If No, cancel
+If Yes, remove the record

 If the user selects (S)ummary